Naima Coster: Life and career

 Naima Coster was born in Fort Greene, Brooklyn, NY.
 She identifies as Black and Latina.

 Coster holds an MFA in Fiction from Columbia University, an MA in English and Creative Writing from Fordham University, and a BA in English and African American studies from Yale University, where she was a member of Skull and Bones.
 She is an alumna of Prep for Prep, a leadership development program in New York City.
 She has taught writing to students in jail, youth programs, and universities.

-She is the author of two novels, Halsey Street, and What's Mine and Yours.
+She is the author of four novels, Halsey Street, Lila, What's Mine and Yours and Take What You Can.
 Her novels address topics such as gentrification, integration, and racial and cultural identity.

 Her writing has appeared in publications including The New York Times, The Rumpus, Arts & Letters, Kweli, and Guernica.
 She also writes the newsletter, Bloom How You Must.
 As of 2018, she was a visiting assistant professor at Wake Forest University in North Carolina, where she lives with her family.